skidne/WinProgLabs/README.md

 # WinProgLabs
-Laboratory Works for Event-Driven Programming course
+Laboratory Works for the Event-Driven Programming course

 ---